jvde-github/AIS-catcher/README.md

 ## Releases

-A release in binary format for Windows 32 bit (including required libraries) can be found sometimes with the latest release but in case not, please reach out and I will share.
+A release in binary format for Windows 32 bit (including required libraries) can be occasionally found with the latest release but if not, please reach out and I will make it available.
 Note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable.
 For Linux systems, compilation instructions are below.

 ## Compilation process for Linux/Raspberry Pi